Pagani has lifted the lid off its first all-new model in over a decade – the Utopia.

 Here, it produces a whopping 864hp (635kW) and 1100Nm.

 That’s a massive amount of power for a car weighing just 1280kg (2822lbs) thanks to its ‘Carbo-Titanium’ chassis.

-Better still, it’s offered with the choice of a true three-pedal manual gearbox, or an automated gearbox as well.
+Better still, the Utopia car is offered with the choice of a true three-pedal manual gearbox, or an automated gearbox as well.

 In both cases, it’s a special seven-speed unit made by Xtrac just for this car.

 Offering a manual was especially important for Pagani as it’s what customers demanded.

 “Horacio Pagani […] asked his closest clients, those who eagerly await each of his creations, to express their wishes,” the company said.

 “Three terms stood out almost each time they replied: simplicity, lightness, and the pleasure of driving.

 “In its development, the C10 project therefore went against the main trends of the time.”

 Pagani says the Utopia will be priced from a cool €2,170,000.
 That’s just under $2.2 million at today’s exchange rate.